parkerdavis1/agave-portfolio/content/blog/ebird-bookmarklet/ebird-bookmarklet.md

 1. Create a random bookmark (this blog post for instance)
 2. Open your bookmark manager
-3. Edit the bookmark you just created, rename it to whatever you want (maybe "eBird Compress"), and replace the previous URL with the code above
+3. Edit the bookmark you just created, rename it to whatever you want (maybe "eBird Compress"), and replace the URL with the code above
 4. Save your new bookmark

 Now when you go to any [eBird alert page](https://ebird.org/alert/summary?sid=SN36093&sortBy=obsDt&o=desc), while you are on the alert page, open the bookmark that you just created.
 Voila!
 It works on both desktop and mobile.
 Consult your browser's documentation if you're not sure how to edit and save bookmarks.
-Keeping the bookmark somewhere easily accessible like a bookmark toolbar would be ideal.

 ### Demo